mflorence99/el-3270/README.md

 # EL-3270

 EL-3270 is an [IBM 3270](https://en.wikipedia.org/wiki/IBM_3270) terminal emulator for the modern age.
 Why in earth is one needed, almost 50 years after the devices were first introduced in 1971?
-Of course, there is no need at all, I just did this for fun, as a voyage through computer archeology.
+Of course, there is no need at all, I just did this for fun, as a voyage through computer archaeology.
 I don't expect anyone will ever use it as an actual emulator but I hope it showcases some programming techniques of current interest and illustrates how these historically important devices worked.

-> EL-3270 is substantially complete, only missing support for the `MF`, `PT` and `EUA` orders and the Read Buffer command. it is in minor flux until then.
+> EL-3270 is substantially complete, only missing support for the `MF`, `PT` and `EUA` orders and the Read Buffer command.
+It is in minor flux until then.

 ## Technology Stack